ReadieFur/OpenTCU/OpenTCU/can_dumps/Discoveries.md

 e.g. (according to the reference document)
 `D0 DD 06 00` -> `00 06 DD D0` -> `450000` -> /1000 = `450Wh`?

+### 404
+Unclear

+### 405
+DLC varies.

+Bit 3 is always 0.

+## 6**
+Undetermined.

+Data is infrequent, more is needed for examination.

+### 665
+Unsure.

+Bits 1-3 are always 0.

+Bit 4 is always HEX 53.

+Bit 5 is always HEX 4C.

+Bit 6 is always HEX 18.

+Bit 7 is always HEX 53.

+Bit 8 is always 0.

+### 666
+Unsure.

+Bit 1 is always HEX 52.

+Bit 2 is always HEX 08.

+Bit 3 is always HEX 01.

+Bit 4 is always HEX 05.

+Bit 5 is always HEX 52.

+Bit 6 is always HEX 57.

+Bit 7 is always HEX 12.

+Bit 8 is always HEX 44.